create3000/x_ite/docs/_posts/components/HAnim/HAnimPose.md

 ## Overview

-An HAnimPose node supports...
+HAnimPose nodes support setting HAnimJoint values in a corresponding HAnimHumanoid skeleton.

-The HAnimPose node belongs to the [HAnim](/x_ite/components/overview/#hanim) component and requires at least support level **2,** its default container field is *poses.* It is available from X3D version 4.1 or higher.
+The HAnimPose node belongs to the [HAnim](/x_ite/components/overview/#hanim) component and requires at least support level **3,** its default container field is *poses.* It is available from X3D version 4.1 or higher.

 ## Hierarchy